Hello Are you worried about your Pet? We’re here to help…

-Our emergency and critical vets see hundreds of rabbits every year.
+Our emergency and critical vets see thousands of rabbits every year.
 Here we’ve listed some of the most common rabbit ailments, rabbit illnesses and emergencies and some general advice on how to deal with them.
-Always seek advice from your vet, or your nearest Vets Now emergency clinic or 24/7 hospital if it’s out of hours.
+You can always seek advice from nearest Vets Now emergency clinic or 24/7 hospital if it’s out of hours.

 These may be due to abscesses — common around the head in particular — or tumours.
 In most cases, abscesses and tumours appear gradually over weeks.
 But you may only notice them when they reach a certain size.
 If you discover any unusual lumps or bumps on your rabbit you should contact your vet as soon as possible.

 Believe it or not, rabbits aren’t indigenous to the UK.
 They were introduced by the aristocracy in the 12th Century for fur and meat.
 As a result many of our native plants aren’t good for them.
 One of the most common is ivy.
 All of the plant is toxic to rabbits although particularly the leaves and berries.
 If your rabbit has eaten ivy symptoms may show within hours or they could take up to three days to appear.
 Signs of ivy poisoning include lack of appetite, diarrhoea, abdominal tenderness, and colic, as well as muscle twitching, paralysis and convulsions.
 Holly and mistletoe can also be poisonous.